pr0crustes/BetterW/README.md

 8 - Status Downloader, allowing you to donwload status - just click the ... button when seeing one.
 9 - Dark Mode, a well made dark mode.
 Has a few bugs.
 10 - Global Support, adds whatsapp support to ipad | ipod.
 Should be enabled in settings.
-11 - Audio To Text (needs internet), enable it, set the language to a valid IOS Locale (you can find lists on google) and hold the play button on an audio to see the transcription!

 ### License
 BetterW's files, unless stated otherwise, are under Apache 2.0, see LICENSE.